 Strange Fruit draws its title from the 1937 poem and song of the same name by Abel Meeropol that was made famous by the great jazz singer Billie Holiday.
 The lyrics are an extended metaphor linking a tree’s fruit with lynching victims.
 The impetus for this work is the employment of lynching as a tool of racial terrorism during the Jim Crow Era.
 For this dance/theatre work, the facts of lynching act as a springboard into a highly personal interior space and state of mind.
 Strange Fruit tracks Byrd’s feelings as a response to lynching and plays out as a series of dance/theatre vignettes.
 The piece is abstract but informed by the reality of these brutal acts of terrorism.
-Byrd and members of the company will participate in a Talkback discussion with audience members after the performance.
+The performance will close with Byrd and members of the company participating in a discussion with audience members.

 If you can, show your love for the arts by purchasing an “Advocate” ticket; the additional ticket cost directly benefits Krannert Center.